rowanmanning/feed-parser/README.md

 Parse RSS and Atom feeds.

-**:warning: This project has not been released yet and it's not really usable :warning:**
+**:warning: This project is not ready for production use yet, and is missing a lot of features :warning:**

 ## Table of Contents